thedom85/CSharp_FiniteStateMachine/README.md

 FiniteStateMachine  is a Simple State Machine, written in C#.
 It can manage any Stateful object by defining states and transitions between these states.

+Finite state machines may sound like a very dry and boring topic but they reveal a lot about the power of different types of computing machine.
+Every Turing machine includes a finite state machine so there is a sense in which they come first.
+They also turn out to be very useful in practice.

+The simplest type of computing machine that is worth considering is called a ‘finite state machine’.
+As it happens, the finite state machine is also a useful approach to many problems in software architecture

 Getting started
 ---------------